Jersey City, New Jersey: Bike

 A part of the East Coast Greenway, a planned unbroken bike route from Maine to the Florida Keys, will travel through the city.
 In June 2012, part of the route was officially designated in Lincoln Park and over the Lincoln Highway Hackensack River Bridge.
 Both the Hudson River Waterfront Walkway and Hackensack River Greenway are bicycle friendly.

 In April 2012, the city initiated the Morris Canal Greenway Plan to investigate the establishment of a greenway, including a bicycle path, that would follow the route of the Morris Canal to the greatest extent possible.

 Also in April 2012, the city established bikes lanes along the length Grove Street, originally meant to temporary.
 In December 2012, the city announced that Grove Street lanes would become permanent and that it would add an additional 54 mi of both dedicated and shared bike lanes.
-In 2019, the Grove Street lanes became the city's first protected bike lanes along with an addition 9 mi of new protected bike lanes throughout the city.
-As of 2024, 22 mi of protected bike lanes have been installed with an additional 5 mi in 2024.
+In 2019, the Grove Street lanes became the city's first protected bike lanes along with an additional 9 mi of new protected bike lanes throughout the city.
+As of 2025, 27 mi of protected bike lanes have been installed.

 The Harbor Ring is an initiative to create a 50-mile bike route along the Lower Hudson River, Upper New York Bay, and Kill van Kull that would incorporate bike paths in the city.

 In 2013, the city simplified the application and reduced the cost for business and residences to install bike racks as well as making them obligatory for certain new construction projects.

 Bike share and storage

 Also in 2013, Hudson County had initiated exploration of a bike-share program.
 Jersey City, Hoboken and Weehawken intended to operate the program starting in 2014 but delayed the launch due to lack of sponsorship.
 The revamped program officially launched on September 21, 2015, as Citi Bike with membership working in Jersey City and New York City.
 On May 3, 2021, Citi Bike eventually expanded to neighboring Hoboken with 15 stations and about 200 bikes.
-In June 2025, the Jersey City announced that 25 new Citi Bike stations would be added to the system in the Bergen-Lafayette, Greenville, West Side and Jackson Hill neighborhoods expanding the system from 53 to 78 stations.
-These new stations will enable better connections to NY Waterway service at Port Liberté.
+In June 2025, the Jersey City announced the addition of 25 new Citi Bike stations to the system in the Bergen-Lafayette, Greenville, West Side and Jackson Hill neighborhoods expanding the system from 53 to 78 stations.
+These new stations enable better connections to NY Waterway service at Port Liberté.

 In 2024, the city officially launched the first municipal secure bike parking & charging network in the United States.
 Jersey City partnered with Oonee, a Brooklyn based bicycle storage company, to develop a network of 30 storage pods, racks and charging stations throughout the city.
 As of 2025, there are 7 locations at Journal Square (pilot location), McGinley Square, Newport, Exchange Place, Washington and Montgomery Streets, the Grove Street PATH station and the Danforth Avenue HBLR station.
 In 2025, the battery charging and swapping program for e-bikes and e-scooters was initiated at two locations, McGinley Square and Washington and Montgomery Streets.